danclaudino/PsiEmbed/README.md

 ## Latest

 PsiEmbed can now work with PySCF, and the corresponding documentation should come out shortly.
 It is now possible to save the embedded potentials, embedded orbitals, and embedded core Hamiltonian (the latter only for closed-shells).
-In the meantime, feel free to reach with questions/comments/issues.
+In the meantime, feel free to reach out with questions/comments/issues.

 ## Getting started